ziggy1209/ziggy1209.github.io/_posts/2023-01-03-classifier.md

-# Loss function and Classifier
+# Classifier and Loss Function

 As the name suggests, what a classifier does is classifying data into different categories.
 In a deep neural network, a classifier usually refers to the last/output layer of the whole network.
 You can choose the classifier according to